LukeGrahamLandry/XpSpawnerControl/README.md

 # Simple XP Config

-- Forge 1.16.5
+- Forge 1.18.2
 - Commissioned by *viiizee* & *spiderking23*

 Makes sources of experience points more configureable.
-The first time you open a world, it will generate the default config files which do not change vanilla behaviour.
+The first time you open a world, it will generate the default config files.
+The mod only needs to be installed on the server but nothing will go wrong if included on the client as well.

 ## Spawner Mobs

 - edit the file `world/serverconfig/xpspawnercontrol-server.toml`
+- By default (`isBlacklist=true`, `entityList=[]`), mobs from mob spawners will **NOT** drop xp.
+Switch to (`isBlacklist=false`, `entityList=[]`) for vanilla behaviour.

 Allows you to stop mobs spawned by mob spawners from dropping experience.
 The config file has two values.